Updated February 2026

 Not sure which cold plunge is right for you?

-Take our 2-minute quiz and get a personalized recommendation.
+Take our 60-second quiz and get a personalized recommendation based on your budget, space, and goals.

 Cold Plunge FAQ

-Yes, most cold plunges are designed for outdoor use.
+Yes, most are designed for it.
 Look for UV-resistant materials and good insulation.
-In hot climates, a chiller is almost essential for outdoor use to maintain cold temperatures.
+In hot climates, a chiller is essentially required outdoors because ambient temperatures will warm the water fast.